boospot/boo-recipes/readme.md

 3. Mobile View

 == Changelog ==

+= 1.1.0 =
+- Post metadata structure changed,
+- Will need to update database using Dashboard > Recipes > Update Recipes Meta
+- Uninstall function updated to allow to remove all data related to recipes on uninstall

 = 1.0.1 =
 - Renaming main plugin file to be consistent with directory name